 Due to the way AOL proxies its traffic, Target can only target them at a country level.
 For example, a campaign targeted to France successfully targets AOL users in France.
 But a campaign targeted to Paris does not successfully target AOL users in Paris.
 If your intent is to specifically target AOL users, you can set the region field to “aol.”
 In fact, you can target US AOL users by specifying two targeting conditions: country exactly matches “united states” and region exactly matches “aol.”

 at.js 1.x: You can override your IP address with an IP address from a different location and use the

 mboxOverride.browserIp url parameter.
-So if your company is in the UK, but your global campaign targets visitors in Auckland, New Zealand, use this style of URL assuming that
+For example, if your company is in the UK, but your global campaign targets visitors in Auckland, New Zealand, use this style of URL assuming that

 mboxOverride.browserIp is supported in at.js 1.x only.
 This functionality is not supported in at.js 2.x.

 Puerto Rico, Hong Kong, and other territories are treated as separate “Country” values.

 No, Target uses geo data during the session only, then the data is discarded.